 Unlike previous models, the Nike Metcon 7 had its heel-to-toe drop raised to 7mm from 4mm.
 Historically, Nike Metcon shoes have always had a lower-to-the-ground feeling with a minimal-esque heel-to-toe drop.
 This 7mm shift has been a pretty significant change.

-In addition, the Nike Metcon 7 also has a build-in Hyperlift compared to the additional insert that you received in the Nike Metcon 5 and 6, and Nike React Foam throughout the midsole.
+In addition, the Nike Metcon 7 also has a built-in Hyperlift compared to the additional insert that you received in the Nike Metcon 5 and 6, and Nike React Foam throughout the midsole.
 The React Foam gives the Nike Metcon 7 a much more responsive feel compared to previous Nike Metcon models.

 Key Construction Features